ceshine/ceshine-hugo/content/post/20191216-text-annotation-1/index.md

 (I'm going to skip the non-essential lines here to save space.
 Please refer to the source code for the full implementation).

-First we need to create the app object and add a session middleware:
+First, we need to create the app object and add a session middleware:

 ```python
 from starlette.middleware.sessions import SessionMiddleware